Included in the Iconoclasts bundle: click here to buy

 Fiction by Natalia Ginzburg

-Translated by Minna Zallman Proctor
+Translated from the Italian by Minna Zallman Proctor

 At the heart of Happiness, as Such is an absence—an abyss that pulls everyone to its brink—created by a family’s only son, Michele, who has fled from Italy to England to escape the dangers and threats of his radical political ties.
 This novel is part epistolary: his mother writes letters to him, nagging him; his sister Angelica writes, missing him; so does Mara, his former lover, telling him about the birth of her son who may be his own.
 Left to clean up Michele’s mess, his family and friends complain, commiserate, tease, and grieve, struggling valiantly with the small and large calamities of their interconnected lives.